drewmccormack/ensembles/README.md

  * Choose *New Copy Files Build Phase* from the popup menu.
  * Disclose the contents of the new *Copy Files* phase, and choose *Frameworks* from the *Destination* popup button.
  * Click the + button at the bottom of the *Copy Files* phase section, choose *Ensembles.framework*, and click *Add*.
+6. Locate the _Runpath Search Path_ build setting, and add `@loader_path/../Frameworks`.
-6. Add the following import in your precompiled header file, or in any files using Ensembles.
+7. Add the following import in your precompiled header file, or in any files using Ensembles.

         #import <Ensembles/Ensembles.h>